Food Quality and Innovation MSc

 Want to find out more about your modules?

-Take a look at the Food Quality and Innovation module descriptions for more detail on what you will study.
+Take a look at the Food Quality and Innovation module descriptions for more detail on what you could study.

 Learning and teaching

-Teaching is by lectures, practical classes, tutorials, seminars and supervised research projects.
-Extensive use is made of IT and a wide range of materials is available to enable you to study at your own pace and in your own time, to enhance and extend the material taught formally.
-The School has a wide range of specialist facilities and has recently invested in brand new laboratories.
+Teaching is through a combination of lectures, practical classes, tutorials, seminars and supervised research projects.
+Extensive use is made of IT and a wide range of materials are available to enable you to study at your own pace and in your own time, to enhance and extend the material taught formally.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 Assessment is by course work and written exams, which take place at the end of the semester in which the module is taught.